Monthly Archives: June 2011

 AWWTM: Shaftesbury Cycle Revival

 I went to school in a small Westcountry market town — Shaftesbury, in Dorset.
-Built on a chalk hillside, Shaftesbury’s claim to fame is a steep cobbled street of simple picturesque cottages, a street you might recognise from one of … Continue reading
+Built on a chalk hillside, Shaftesbury’s claim to fame is a steep cobbled street of simple picturesque cottages, a street you might recognise from one of the most memorable adverts in British history: Continue reading at […]

 AWWTM: The out-of-sight commuters that don’t matter to TfL